regimazone/orgmastra/packages/agent-builder/README.md

 # @mastra/agent-builder

+This package is currently experimental and only meant to be used internally to Mastra at the moment, the APIs are subject to change in this period.

 A specialized AI agent for building production-ready Mastra applications, agents, tools, and workflows from natural language requirements.

 ## Installation